bakunin95/wavi/README.md

 ##WAVI Web Application Viewer 2.0 (Node.js)

-Generate a class diagram for your node.js web application.
+Generate a svg class diagram for your node.js web application.

 WAVI is intended for developers who wish to document their web application or as a reverse engineering tool to recover the structure of a web application.